KhronosGroup/glslang/README.md

 # News

+1. The versioning scheme is being improved, and you might notice some differences.
+This is currently WIP, but will be coming soon.
+See, for example, PR #2277.

-If you get a new **compilation error due to a missing header**, it might be caused by this planned removal:
+2. If you get a new **compilation error due to a missing header**, it might be caused by this planned removal:

 **SPIRV Folder, 1-May, 2020.** Glslang, when installed through CMake, will install a `SPIRV` folder into `${CMAKE_INSTALL_INCLUDEDIR}`.